 Vanessa and I recently bought a car to replace our 1996 Saturn.
-In the process, we decided to reconsider our auto insurance coverage in an attempt to cut our monthly premium.
-That process motivated me to write a post about finding and comparing auto insurance.
+In the process, we decided to reconsider our insurance coverage in an attempt to cut our monthly premium.

-Most individuals (or couples) obtain auto insurance, then forget about it.
+Most individuals (or couples) obtain auto insurance, and then forget about it.
 As a result, they often stay with the same insurance provider for many years.
-But shopping around can be extremely rewarding, because premium quotes can vary a considerable amount within the auto insurance industry.
+But shopping around can be extremely rewarding because auto insurance rates are known to fluctuate over time.

-The problem is the traditional insurance shopping process.
-You apply for one quote at a time, filling in all your personal information, only to receive an outlandish quote.
-Then, after you exit the quote process, you are bombarded with calls and voicemails from Joe the Insurance salesman.
-It’s a tedious, aggravating, unrewarding process.
+Then, after you exit the quote process, you are bombarded with calls and voicemails from Joe the insurance salesman.

 A Better Way to Compare Car Insurance Quotes